Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Existence and uniqueness of a solution for nonlinear system

 where \(s \in \mathbb{C}\) with \(\Re(s) = \sigma > 0\) is well-defined for all functions \(y(t) \in \mathcal{C}_{\tilde{L}}\) provided \(\Re(s) = \sigma > 2\tilde{L}\).
 This condition ensures that the exponential decay induced by \(e^{-\sigma t}\) dominates any growth in \(y(t)\), making the integral converge.

-In the definition, here \(t = 0^-\) refers to the limit where $t$ approaches $0$ from the left-hand side, capturing pre-initial values of the function \(y(t)\).
-This definition enables the analysis of functions that may exhibit discontinuities or impulsive behavior, such as those involving the Dirac delta \(\delta(t)\) and its derivative.
+In the definition, \( t = 0^- \) refers to the limit where \( t \) approaches \( 0 \) from the left-hand side, capturing the pre-initial values of the function \( y(t) \).
+This framework allows the analysis of functions that may exhibit discontinuities or impulsive behavior, such as those involving the Dirac delta \( \delta(t) \) and its derivative.
+The Dirac delta \( \delta(t) \) is a generalized function (distribution) defined by

 This definition of the Laplace transform implies the time-derivative rule

 whereby initial conditions existing before $t = 0 $ are brought into the analysis.
 This formulation ensures that the Laplace transform correctly incorporates the effects of any discontinuities at \(t = 0\).